-Registration requirements of a company limited by guarantee in Northern Ireland: a company limited by guarantee is a type of corporation, that is mainly used by non-profit organisations in order to have a legal personality.
+Requirements to start an NI company limited by guarantee: a company limited by guarantee is a type of corporation, that is mainly used by non-profit organisations in order to have a legal personality.
 They are often formed by clubs, membership organisations such as unions or sports groups, and also by charitable companies.
 They differ from other corporations as they don't require share capital, or shareholders.

 Instead, the company limited by guarantee is registered with guarantors.
 While this type of corporation is used by non-profits, it is possible to distribute profits to members.
 However, if you were to do this your non-profit company would not be eligible for charitable status.

-If you're looking to register a company limited by guarantee in Northern Ireland, then Coddan Formations Agency can help.
+If you're looking to register a company limited by guarantee in Northern Ireland, then we can help.
 There are plenty of requirements for North of Ireland non-profit company formation, outlined here, but as a top company formations agency we can make the process simple and stress free.

 Also necessary to registering a company limited by guarantee is having at least one company director, whose name and address will be stated in your company's articles of association.
 If you don't want any of your members' details to be known for any reason, we can supply a nominee director and/or nominee member for you.